shashankshekhar170997/MERN/README.md

 -- implement custom error message

--- -- Created api for Createuser, login, and get userdetail
+-- -- Created api for Createuser, login, and get userdetail $$ delete note.

+-- Now we will move to Front end part & install react-router-dom and concurrently.
+--- consurrently package is use for both server to work simultenously.